Jerome Powell says Fed is resolved to fight inflation even if it brings economic pain

 "We are taking forceful and rapid steps to moderate demand so that it comes into better alignment with supply, and to keep inflation expectations anchored," Powell said.
 "We will keep at it until we are confident the job is done."

-The prospect of sustained higher interest rates weighed on the stock market.
-The Dow Jones Industrial Average fell 600 points by midday, following Powell's remarks.
+The prospect of sustained higher interest rates triggered a sharp selloff in the stock market.
+The Dow Jones Industrial Average tumbled more than 1000 points or 3% on Friday, following Powell's remarks.
+The S&P 500 index fell nearly 3.4%.

 "While the lower inflation readings for July are welcome, a single month's improvement falls far short of what [Fed policymakers] will need to see before we are confident that inflation is moving down," Powell said.